mayerrn/HYPE/README.md

 ## How to build
 To build HYPE, make sure you have [Boost](https://www.boost.org/), [CMake](https://cmake.org) and a C++17 compatible compiler, such as clang or gcc installed.
+Tested were GCC7.3 and Clang 7.
+Use one of those two to build without any issues.

 Then run the following to build HYPE:
 ```sh